rodlie/animsvg/README.md

 **This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](LICENSE.md) for more details.**

-Friction includes some icons from Blender.
+Friction includes several [icons](https://github.com/Shrinks99/blender-icons) from Blender.
 These icons are released under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Contributors